 - 12.21 Monitoring is a key component of any development plan document and therefore is key to the success of this Plan.
 To be effective plans need to be kept up-to-date and monitored.
 We need to regularly monitor performance to assess whether we are achieving our strategic objectives and whether our policies remain relevant, or whether they need to be updated. - 12.22 This plan is based on a number of projections, forecasts and research available at this point in time.
-While these provide a sound basis for the plan's overall strategy and policies, it is important to understand that circumstances can change and that the plan is flexible to this change.
-It is therefore important to establish indicators that can be robustly monitored, to gain an understanding of any significant changes that could give rise to reconsideration of the content of the strategy or policies and to update the associated evidence base where required. - 12.23 The table below sets out the proposed monitoring framework for this Plan.
-It focuses on the key priorities of the plan.
+While these provide a sound basis for the plan's overall strategy and policies, it is important to understand that Places for Everyone Composite Plan - Modifications Version 2023 circumstances can change and that the plan is flexible to this change.
+It is therefore important to establish indicators that can be robustly monitored, to gain an understanding of any significant changes that could give rise to reconsideration of the content of the strategy or policies and to update the associated evidence base where required.